Charade Movie Review

 (For more on summarising stories, see How to Write a Novel Synopsis)

 The best thing in Charade is Audrey Hepburn.
 The movie relies heavily on the charisma of the two stars, and particularly on the screen presence of Hepburn.

-Charade is unusual, for the time at least, in that Hepburn is the main character and Cary Grant the helper/love interest.
+Charade is unusual, for the time at least, in that Hepburn is the main character and Cary Grant is the helper/love interest.
 Some of that, reportedly, was because Grant was very conscious of their age difference (he was fifty-nine and Hepburn thirty-three).
-He insisted that Hepburn’s character had to pursue his, to avoid him coming over as the creepy older guy.
+He insisted that Hepburn’s character had to pursue his to avoid him coming over as the creepy older guy.

 Charade has a Mission plot (see spy movie plots).
 Reggie’s mission being to find the money.
 But the plot is not really the strong point and makes limited sense.

 Amongst other issues:

 - Why was Peter in the ski-resort at the start of the movie?

 - Reggie doesn’t show the slightest sadness at her husband’s death, or her consequent complete impoverishment.